Koopman Kernel Regression: Problem Statement and Related Work

+{\bf Learning via Koopman eigenspaces~} Geared towards LTI predictors and closer to our own problem setting \eqref{sec:probStat}, another distinct family of approaches aims to directly learn the operator's invariant subspaces \cite{Bevanda2022LearningApproach,Bevanda2022DiffeomorphicallyOperators,Bollt2021GeometricRepresentation,Korda2020OptimalControl}.
+The goal is to fit $\bm{g}(\cdot)$ based on approximate Koopman operator eigenfunctions that still fit the output of interest \ref{eq:lossRecon}.
+However, existing data-driven approaches in this line of work rely on ad-hoc choices and lack essential learning-theoretic properties such as feasibility and uniqueness of solutions --- prohibiting provably accurate and automated LTI predictor learning.

+{\bf Kernels for sequential data~} Motivated by the lack of priors that naturally incorporate streaming and sequential data, there is an increasing interest in \textit{signatures} \cite{Kiraly2016KernelsData}.
+They draw from the rich theory of controlled differential equations (CDEs) \cite{Lyons1998DifferentialSignals,Friz2010MultidimensionalPaths} and build models that depend on a time-varying observation history.
+An RKHS suitable for sequence modeling is induced by a signature transformation of a base/static RKHS.
+Generally, if the latter is universal, so are the signature kernels \cite{Lee2023TheKernel}.
+While arguably more general and well-versed for discriminative and generative tasks \cite{Lemercier2021SigGPDE:Data}, forecasting using signature kernels \cite{Salvi2021ThePDE} comes at a price, as their nonlinear dependence on observation streams leads to a significant complexity increase compared to LTI predictors. \looseness=-1

-Motivated by the restrictions of existing Koopman-based predictors, we propose a \textit{function approximation} approach that exploits the structure of the Koopman operator's eigenfunctions to satisfy \ref{eq:KIconst} by construction, together with risk that accounts for the entire time-series \ref{eq:lossRecon}.
-In simple terms: Koopman operator regression fixes $\bm{g}(\cdot)$ and regresses $\bm{A}$ and $\bm{c}$ in \eqref{prob:intract}, whereas our KKR approach selects $\bm{A}$ and jointly learns $\bm{c}$ and $\bm{g}(\cdot)$.
-In this attempt, we derive \textit{universal} RKHSs that are \textit{guaranteed} to satisfy \ref{eq:KIconst} over trajectories -- a first in the literature.
+Motivated by the restrictions of existing Koopman-based predictors, we propose a \textit{function approximation} approach that exploits exploits time-series data and Koopman operator theory to provably learn LTI predictors.
+Through a novel \textit{invariance transform} we can satisfy \ref{eq:KIconst} by construction and directly minimize the forecasting risk over an entire time-interval \ref{eq:lossRecon}.
+In simple terms: Koopman operator regression fixes $\bm{g}(\cdot)$ and regresses $\bm{A}$ and $\bm{c}$ in \eqref{prob:intract}, whereas our KKR approach selects $\bm{A}$ to jointly regress $\bm{c}$ and $\bm{g}(\cdot)$.
+Similar in spirit to generalized Laplace analysis \cite{Mezic2013AnalysisOperator, Mezic2020SpectrumGeometry}, our approach allows the construction of eigenmodes from data without inferring the operator itself.
+Crucially, we demonstrate that selecting $\bm{A}$ requires no prior knowledge as confirmed by our theoretical results and experiments.
+To facilitate learning LTI predictors, we derive \textit{universal} RKHSs that are \textit{guaranteed} to satisfy \ref{eq:KIconst} over trajectories --- a first in the literature.
 The resulting equivalences to function regression in RKHS allow for more general and complete learning guarantees in terms of consistency and risk bounds that are free of restrictive operator-theoretic assumptions.